Richard Estes’ Realism

 Richard Estes’ Realism is accompanied by a catalogue with critical essays on Estes’ practice by exhibition co-curators Patterson Sims and Jessica May.
 The book also includes a detailed chronology by independent art historian Helen Ferrulli.
 It is distributed by Yale University Press.
 The book is available for purchase ($40) in the museum store and online.

 Free Public Programs

-To celebrate the opening of the exhibition, exhibition curator Patterson Sims will discuss the life and work of Richard Estes, followed by a conversation with the artist Friday, October 10, at 6 p.m. in the museum’s McEvoy Auditorium.
+To celebrate the opening of the exhibition, exhibition co-curator Patterson Sims will discuss the life and work of Richard Estes, followed by a conversation with the artist Friday, October 10, at 6 p.m.

-The exhibition is on view at the Portland Museum of Art in Portland, Maine from May 22, 2014 through September 7, 2014 before traveling to Washington, D.C.
+The exhibition was on view at the Portland Museum of Art in Portland, Maine from May 22, 2014 through September 7, 2014 before traveling to Washington, D.C.